Rendering in Version 1.006 of Shoe Last Maker

-By default, Shoe Last Maker runs with the viewport in shaded mode.
+By default, 3DShoemaker runs with the viewport in shaded mode.
 This works fine.
 But if you want to make things much prettier, you can use Rhino’s built in rendering system, which happens to be very capable.
 Previously you would have had to do this via Rhino’s functionality directly.
-But in the latest version of Shoe Last Maker (1.006 at the time of writing this), there is a setting in the options form to turn it on, along with some nice extras like sunshine and a bump map.
+But in the latest version of 3DShoemaker (1.006 at the time of writing this), there is a setting in the options form to turn it on, along with some nice extras like sunshine and a bump map.
 And you can also set the shoe last material to be partially transparent, so you can see where the foot is inside the last when designing bespoke shoe lasts.

 Shoe Last Design Rendered Option